The Brennan group

 The Brennan Lab uses virological methods such as reverse genetics technologies and acarology to probe how clinically relevant pathogens are transmitted by ticks.
 We seek to understand how these viruses manipulate the different cellular environments in a tick or a mammal to sustain virus replication and cause disease.

-Our research focuses on a specific group of emerging viruses called Phleboviruses, found within the genus Phenuiviridae of the Bunyavirales order.
+Our research focuses on a specific group of emerging viruses called Phleboviruses, found within the Phenuiviridae family of the Bunyavirales order.
 The programme of work falls into the following areas:

 - Studying the molecular biology of tick-borne viruses in different systems